corey-benson/ReactND-Would-You-Rather/README.md

 # Would You Rather

-"Would You Rather?" is the second project of the Udacity React Developer Nano-Degree.
-The app lets the user play the “Would You Rather?” game.
+"Would You Rather?"
+This app lets the user play the “Would You Rather?” game.

 ## Installation